ngParty/ng-metadata/docs/recipes/bootstrap.md

-# Bootstrapping ( General overview how to do things )
+# Bootstrapping (General overview of how to do things)

 ng-metadata is indeed very flexible, so it allows you to do things not just in one particular way!

 This document is a broad overview how to do things within your app.

 You have 2 options how to bootstrap:
-- using ng-metadata/platform-browser-dynamic `bootstrap` function
+- using ng-metadata/platform-browser-dynamic to create a `bootstrap` function
 - using traditional `angular.bootstrap`

-You have 2 options how to register your components/directives/pipes/services:
+You have 2 options for registering your components/directives/pipes/services:
-- using `@Component/@Directive` decorators metadata ( Angular 2 way )
+- using `@NgModule/@Component/@Directive` decorators metadata (Angular 2 way)
-- using `provide` function within `ngModule.directive`,`ngModule.service` etc
+- using `provide` function within `angular.module.directive`, `angular.module.service` etc

-You have 3 options how to define type of component/directive bindings
+You have 3 options for defining the type of component/directive bindings you are using:
-- by template ( angular 2 syntax )
+- by template (Angular 2 syntax)
 - by Angular 1 special symbol within `Input` decorator
 - by combining previous 2 types